 Succulent plants, like any other plant, sometimes outgrow their space and require pruning or trimming.
 Any diseased part of a succulent plant should be removed, even though in most cases they have the ability to compartmentalize the damage so it doesn't spread.

-are no special techniques for pruning succulent plants, other than using sharp tools to avoid any infection.
+There are no special techniques for pruning succulent plants, other than using sharp tools to avoid any infection.

 I usually sterilize the pruners between plants with isopropyl alcohol.